Technology / Programming

 17. ping

 Ping is one of the most essential tools and oldest tools for basic troubleshooting.
 It exists on nearly every operating system from Linux, Windows, routers, and even Layer 3 switches.
 Nearly everything with a TCP/IP stack on it.
 It serves to perform essential network latency and line condition tests.
 With ping, our first inclination is to check whether all of the pings are returning or whether there are drops or timeouts.
 Those can indicate a networking issue somewhere.
-From there, the latency reported is key.
-Pinging on the same LAN should equate to 1 or sub 1ms latency whereas pinging across the globe may be many hundred milliseconds.

-In Linux, it runs a continuous ping by default with a very low payload — but you can also increase the payload and under certain conditions do a ping flood to help test the line to see when packets drop or if the network can keep up.
+In Linux, it runs a continuous ping by default with a very low payload—but you can also increase the payload and, under certain conditions, do a ping flood to help test the line to see when packets drop or if the network can keep up.
 It is extremely versatile for basic network troubleshooting.

 18. nmcli

 Nmcli is a command line tool for managing the NetworkManager.
-This is a subsystem that stores persistent data regarding the networking and its interfaces so that upon boot they can be brought up as expected.
-You may think this is trivial but it helps aid in situations where new NICs are added and ensuring the appropriate NICs are assigned the correct IP addresses.
+This is a subsystem that stores persistent data regarding the networking and its interfaces so that upon boot, they can be brought up as expected.
+You may think this is trivial but it helps aid in situations where new NICs are added and ensures the appropriate NICs are assigned the correct IP addresses.
 Settings as to whether an interface is DHCP or static and its DNS resolver settings.

 19. ip

 Ip is a tool that deals with ip addressing on Linux machines.
 The original command ifconfig is still around but ip has been greatly expanded and in some cases, distributions no longer come with ifconfig by default.
 While ifconfig has been tried and true for decades on viewing and setting interface settings it has not kept up with the items over the years and the ip command does help fill some of those gaps and is a modern version of it.
-With this tool, ip addresses of the local interfaces can be viewed, modified.
-The routing table can be viewed with it and interfaces can be brought up and down.
-Even the arp table can be viewed with it so it rolls quite a bit of functionality into it.

 20. Tracepath

-Tracepath and traceroute do very similar things.
-The main difference though is that traceroute requires root while tracepath does not.
-This can be very advantageous when you are on a box and do not have root access.
-Tracepath is very MTU (Maximum Transmission Unit) conscious and tries to determine the MTU that works end to end.
-Sometimes, particularly over VPN tunnels, the MTU along the way can get clamped down a little from the default LAN 1500 to 1392 or lower.
-Tracepath attempts to detect this along the way which can be very useful.
+Tracepath is very MTU (Maximum Transmission Unit) conscious and tries to determine the MTU that works end-to-end.
+Sometimes, particularly over VPN tunnels, the MTU along the path can be reduced from the default LAN MTU of 1500 to 1392 or lower.
+Tracepath attempts to detect this along the way, which can be very useful.

 Don't miss out!Get great content